TU-Delft-AI-Energy-Lab/Constraint-Driven-SCOPF/README.md

-# Constraint-Driven-Deep Learning for Probabilistic SCOPF considering k-faults
+# Constraint-Driven Deep Learning for Probabilistic SCOPF considering k-faults

 Code related to the submission of